Violating Your Probation In Northeast Florida

 Why do I need a lawyer?

 Violation of Probation is a complicated and often under-represented area of the law.
 It is important to hire a lawyer that understands the law associated with your case and can help guide you through the process from the beginning.
-You want a lawyer that is familiar with the Judge and the parties.
+You want a lawyer that is familiar with the judge and the parties.
 So many problems can arise that require specialized legal knowledge, especially with felony probation.
-These issues range from incorrect credit for time served, Criminal Punishment Code score sheet errors, Violent Felony Offender of Special Concern designation to Youthful Offender issues.
-If you are being accused of violating your probation, call our office for a free consultation.
+These issues range from incorrect credit for time served, criminal punishment code score sheet errors, violent felony offender of special concern designation to youthful offender issues.
+If you are being accused of violating your probation, contact Finnell, McGuinness, Nezami & Andux P.A., online, or call at 904-717-7747 for a free consultation.
 Do not go through this alone.